AnkitaBhawsar/CodeClause_Project_Text-Editor/README.md

 # CodeClause_Project_Text-Editor
-Text Editor project by using Python
+Text Editor project by using Python_Tk